CIMME (Integrated Center for Mechanics, Metallurgy and Electricity) (VIDEO)

 Due to a France-Quebec agreement, French students are exempt from tuition fees.

-The session fee is $ 40 per session.
-The programs of 1800 hours count three.
-The first payment of 40 $ is required at the time of your registration on the site (non-refundable).
-The other two installments will be paid during the 2 and 3 sessions, at the same time as the tuition fees.
+Additional service fees are $ 40 per training.
+The payment of 40 $ is required at the time of your registration on the site (non-refundable).

 Hardware costs vary by program.
 These are mainly books, tools, clothes that you will have to buy according to the requirements of the training.
 These fees vary between 250 $ and 800 $ and are payable as the training progresses.
 A list will be provided on the first day of class.